mb1504/eesteclctampere_ws_22/README.md

 - `sudo apt install sqlite3`

-### Installing all libraries listed in requirements

-- `pip install -r requirements.txt`

-## 1. Getting access to repository
+## 0. Getting access to repository

 - Log in or sign up to github.
 - Now let's fork this repository: https://github.com/ahvena91/eesteclctampere_ws_22
 - Forking means that you take a copy of source code and start independet development on it
 - main branch has few minimal examples
 - if you get stuck or want to check something there's a bit more advanced sources in other branches

+### 1. Installing all libraries listed in requirements

+- `pip install -r requirements.txt`

 ## 2. Talking to botfather and getting your token